stat456/stat456.github.io/index.md

 ##### Class Overview

-- Tuesday May 2:
+- Tuesday May 2: Final Review

-- Thursday May 4:
+- Thursday May 4: __No Class: work on final exam__

 ---